dcwangmit01/spark-snowflake-profiling/README.md

 The code in this benchmark repository runs 4 implementations of a Spark job submitted to a local docker-composed Spark cluster.
-Each implementation of the spark job queryies data from Snowflake in different ways, providing a benchmark for identifying the best method.
+Each implementation of the spark job queries data from Snowflake in different ways, providing a benchmark for identifying the best method.

 ## TLDR